-Therefore, pursuant to Revenue and Taxation Code Section 75.55, effective immediately upon the date this ordinance takes effect, the board of supervisors hereby authorizes the county assessor to cancel any supplemental assessment of an appraisal unit where that assessment would result in a taxes in the amount of ﬁfty dollars or less.
+Therefore, pursuant to Revenue and Taxation Code Section 75.55, effective immediately upon the date this ordinance takes effect, the Board of Supervisors hereby authorizes the County Assessor to cancel any supplemental assessment of an appraisal unit where that assessment would result in a taxes in the amount of ﬁfty dollars or less.

 Section 18-96 - Tax years for which exemption available.